Cublet/BackendAPI/README.md

 * JSONWebToken for creating session/authentication tokens

 ## Dev Process
-* Gulp for build step
+* Gulp is used for the build step
+* If you plan to spin up an instance of Cublet's Backend-API for experimental reasons, just edit the settings in config.js and watch the magic!